mattermost/docs/source/process/how-to-run-a-hackathon.rst

 How to run a Hackathon
 =========================

-This page helps outline best practices and recommended steps for running a Hackathon.
+This page outlines best practices and recommended steps for running a Hackathon.

 Previously, Hackathons have run twice a year with one coinciding with MatterCon.
 In future, Hackathons may be run 3 or 4 times a year.